csmaller/blog/content/blog/toxic-masculinity.md

 path: crossroads
 date: 2021-03-22T03:35:51.150Z
 title: At A Crossroads
-description: on the toxicity of our society
+description: standing at a crossroads
 ---
 There are many times in our lives where we have a paradigm shift in our perspective.
 Whether it's a career you're not passionate about anymore, a lover you have drifted away from, or friendships that don't support or serve you anymore.